kirpifatih/FlutterMobxExam/README.md

 ✅mobx_codegen: </br>

 ### build_runner:
-This package helps to run scripts, saves you from having to write scripts manually to create a .g file in this mobx or something.
+This package helps to run scripts, saves you from having to write scripts manually to create a .g file in this mobx or something.</br>
 This command:</br>
-flutter packages pub run build_runner watch
+🔥🔥flutter packages pub run build_runner watch🔥🔥